Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 restore_exception_handler();

-Learn more: PHP.Watch overview.
+Learn more: RFC for handler introspection and the PHP.Watch overview.

 Intl updates (list formatter, RTL check, NumberFormatter updates)